PaulFrankling/recip_me/README.md

   * #### Frequent Visitor Goals

     * As a Frequent User, I want to be able to add and share a recipe of my own.
+    * As a Frequent User, I want easily find my added recipes via the Profile page.
     * As a Frequent User, I would like to be able to edit my own recipes.
     * As a Frequent User, I want to be able to delete any of my recipes.
     * As a Frequent User, I'd like to visit the social media accounts through the links in the